remix-run/react-router/.changeset/hip-geckos-fold.md

 }
 ```

-⚠️ Please note that middleware is executed on a per-`loader`/`action` basis because they can alter the `Response` from the target `loader`/`action`.
-This means that if you have 3 `loader`'s being called in parallel on a navigation or revalidation, they will _each_ run any existing root middleware.
-If these duplicate middleware calls are problematic then you will need to de-dup any problematic logic manually.
+⚠️ Please note that middleware is executed on a per-`loader`/`action` basis because even though they may operate on the same Request, they operate on individual `Response` instances from the target `loader`/`action`.
+This means that if you have 3 `loader`'s being called in parallel on a navigation or revalidation, they will _each_ run any existing ancestor middleware.
+If these duplicate middleware calls are problematic then you will may need to de-dup middleware side effects manually.